 You can use a bunch of approaches to measure your firm’s success once you’ve gone to market.
 But before you think about that, take some time to set your own goals.
 How do you want to see your firm’s Salesforce partnership grow in the next year?

-One way to measure your firm’s success is the partnership value score (PVS).
-Your PVS is calculated each year on a 1,000-point scale.
-Depending on your PVS, you’re assigned to a partner tier which gives your firm access to certain resources and discounts.
+One way to measure your firm's success is the Trailblazer Score.
+This score is calculated each year on a 1,000 point scale.
+Depending on your Trailblazer Score, you're assigned to a Partner Tier, which gives your firm access to certain resources and discounts.

 For example, set a goal that members of your firm get 10 certifications for the year.
 Commit your team to achieving half a million dollars in Salesforce revenue.
 Setting goals for the year helps you achieve longer-term goals for your business.
-Check out the Partner Program Guide in the resources to see everything that goes into your PVS.
+Check out the links in the resources to see everything that goes into your Trailblazer Score.

 Planning pays off big time.
 Take your time in the beginning to review all the planning resources Salesforce offers.
 One of the best stops for a new consulting partner is the Jumpstart program.
 It covers the partner life cycle, how to plan your practice, helpful resources, and more.